 Research and contributing to policy development is the next step in Erin McGlew's career at the Public Sector Commission.

 Work is part of Chloe’s bigger plan

 Chloe Tangaroa had a plan to find a job and get fit – and now she’s doing both.
 Her job as an Administrative Officer has provided her with new friends and greater financial independence.

 Join us on social media

 Our social media channels are a great way to keep in touch with what’s happening during Disability Awareness Week.
-Find out more on the Commission's Facebook, Twitter and YouTube channels.
+Find out more on the Commission's Facebook page and Twitter.

 Disability Awareness Week event organisers may wish to use the Disability Awareness Week poster below to promote the event.